alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

 Unfortunately, the names of the files aren't helpful.
 If we want to use something like [deliver](https://docs.fastlane.tools/actions/deliver/) to upload the screenshots, we need to separate them by language.
 Let's tackle this issue in the next section.

-### Saving Screenshots In Fastlane Directory
+### Saving Screenshots in Fastlane Directory

 Deliver looks for the app screenshots on `<PROJECT_ROOT>/fastlane/screenshots/<LANGUAGE>`.
-So our next goal is to save the screenshots there.
+So, our next goal is to save the screenshots there.

 The first thing we need to do is to get access to the path to **fastlane** in our `AppStoreScreenshots.swift` file.
 To get access to the path, we'll inject an environment variable through the `AppStoreScreenshots` scheme by following these steps: